Empowering through employee monitoring

 2. Ensure flexibility

 Flexible policies empower women to balance their professional and personal responsibilities effectively.
 The research underscores the importance of flexibility in retaining female employees, with 20% of women highlighting flexibility as the primary reason for staying in their jobs, while 38% indicate they would consider leaving if flexibility options were not available.
-To ensure that women do not face barriers to advancing in their careers or fields of study, implement flexible policies to support them during various life stages, including: • Pregnancy • Childcare responsibilities • Remote work situations Employee monitoring can help you optimize flexible work arrangements by tracking productivity and performance metrics.
-WorkTime offers a monitoring feature for both in-office and remote employees.
-By analyzing data on work habits and outcomes, you can identify best practices for flexible work and ensure that all employees, including women, can fully benefit from these arrangements.
+To ensure that women do not face barriers to advancing in their careers or fields of study, implement flexible policies to support them during various life stages, including:- Pregnancy

 WorkTime offers a monitoring feature for both in-office and remote employees.